 Prolotherapy injections offer cervical instability patients an alternative to surgery.

-But, prolotherapy has yet to prove if it can offer permanent and repeatable treatment results.
-Many patients seek out combination chiropractic and physical therapy after undergoing prolotherapy treatment that didn’t provide lasting pain relief.
+Prolotherapy has yet to prove if it can offer repeatable treatment results.
+Many patients seek out a combination of chiropractic and physical therapy after prolotherapy fails to provide lasting relief.

 How to Prevent Cervical Instability